 MOD IAP/11A14A5/1

-11.9 Similar notification shall be made for a frequency assignment to a receiving earth station or space station, or to a receiving high altitude platform station in the fixed service using the bands mentioned in Nos.
-5.543A and 5.552A or to a land station for reception from mobile stations, when: (WRC-07)
+11.9 Similar notification shall be made for a frequency assignment to a receiving earth station or space station, or to a receiving high altitude platform station in the fixed service using the bands mentioned in Nos. […], 5.543A and 5.552A or to a land station for reception from mobile stations, when: (WRC-19)

 [Note: CITEL administrations will review the necessary changes to Article 11 and propose directly to the WRC.]